MrYsLab/python_banyan/docs/example10.md

 from the MQTT network, and then forward those messages to the Banyan network.
 It also can subscribe to receive Banyan messages, and then forward those to the MQTT network.

-The MQTT Gateway is installed as a command line executable when Python Banyan is installed.
+The MQTT Gateway is installed as a command-line executable when Python Banyan is installed.
 To invoke the MQTT Gateway, open a terminal window and type:

 __mgw__

-There are several optional command line parameters available in mgw, but for the examples that will follow, the defaults will be accepted.
+There are several optional command-line parameters available in mgw.
+For the examples that follow, the default values are accepted

 Here is a list of all the optional parameters.